-If you're leaving your accommodation, or moving into another room, it's your responsibility to leave your room in the same clean and tidy condition it was in when you arrived.
+If you're leaving your room or moving to a different one, it's your responsibility to leave it in the same condition it was in when you arrived.

 See our moving out information to help you remember what needs doing.